Spanish

 Imperfect tense

-Free time preferences Conditional tense
+Free time preferences

-Future tense (new version)
+Future tense (one-word - version)

 Home and local area